Mennauu/web-app-from-scratch-18-19/README.md

 > * 📖 [Alternative error handling for async and await](https://stackoverflow.com/a/49311904 )

 ### LocalStorage
+Data gets retrieved from the API and is stored in LocalStorage.
+On page load it will check whether data is available in LocalStorage, else it will do an API request to retrieve the data.

 > * 📖 [LocalStorage in JavaScript](https://blog.logrocket.com/the-complete-guide-to-using-localstorage-in-javascript-apps-ba44edb53a36)

+## Structure

+### Actor diagram

+### Interaction diagram

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->
 ## Checklist